planser/html-app-template/README.md

 html-app-template
 =================

-An template for simple HTML apps using broccoli, Bootstrap and less.
+An template for simple HTML apps using broccoli, Bootstrap, less and sprites (GraphicsMagick is required).